PVC, technically known as Polyvinyl Chloride is really vinyl roofing, though is routinely referenced as PVC roof.

 - slope or pitch of the roof

-- anything else about the roof’s features, like amount of drain pipes, items that penetrate the roof and need flashing or extra attention
+- anything else about the roof’s features, like the number of drainpipes, items that penetrate the roof and need flashing or extra attention

 Between each sheet on the roof are seams, but like TPO, the seams are rectified via air or heat welding.
 And like TPO, this creates a monolithic roof, that makes it a waterproof barrier on the upper most layer of the home.
 See this YouTube video as an example of how heat welding works.

-The weld is one piece of special equipment that a typical roofing contractor may find unnecessary to purchase if only doing a couple such jobs a year.
+The welding gun or a self-rolling guided robot (for larger jobs) is one piece of special equipment that a typical roofing contractor may find unnecessary to purchase if only doing a couple such jobs a year.
 So, they may forgo this process and overlap seams with glue as the way to obtain a tight seal, which leads to less than 20 years of solid performance.

 Advantages of a PVC Roof